Welcome to the American Sign Museum!

 Visitors are welcome to:

-All cameras including models with detachable lenses, film cameras, as well as equipment such as tripods, selfie sticks, and ring lights, will not be allowed inside the Museum.
+All camera equipment such as tripods, selfie sticks, and ring lights, will not be allowed inside the Museum.

 If Museum staff notices visitors with the prohibited equipment, the visitor will be asked to return the equipment to their vehicle for storage.